ServiceStackApps/HelloMobile/README.md

 </Grid>
 ```

-Since [MainPage.xaml.cs](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Client.XamarinForms/Client.XamarinForms/MainPage.xaml.cs) is run on each Xamarin.Forms Android, iOS and UWP App, it also needs to make concessions for resolving the appropriate `BaseUrl` of the ServiceStack Server for each platform:
+Since [MainPage.xaml.cs](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Client.XamarinForms/Client.XamarinForms/MainPage.xaml.cs) is run on each of Xamarin.Forms Android, iOS and UWP Apps, it also needs to make concessions for resolving the appropriate `BaseUrl` of the ServiceStack Server for each platform:

 ```csharp
 private static string BaseUrl = Device.RuntimePlatform == Device.Android ?